Mountain Wilderness Austria

-Mountain Wilderness Switzerland was founded on January 16th in 1994 in Brig, a little town in the heart of the canton of Valais.
-Very quickly the national chapter became an important pillar of the international movement and an equally important driver of environmentally sensitive mountaineering and the protection of mountainous areas.
+Mountain Wilderness Switzerland was founded on January 16th, 1994 in Brig, a little town in the heart of the Canton Valais.
+Very quickly the national Chapter became an important pillar of the international movement and an equally important driver for environmentally sensitive mountaineering and the protection of mountain areas.

 Our key projects and campaigns

 - Clean climbing: as an alternative to sport climbing, on the rise, we show how to practise rock climbing in the Alps without leaving any traces.

 - Wild snow: this campaign calls for the respect for wildlife in Winter.
 MW makes people aware of the disturbance that winter sports can cause to wildlife.

 - AlpenTaxi: Switzerland has an excellent public transport system that is ideal for travelling in the Alps.
 Our website www.alpenTaxi.ch shows how to travel car-free in the Alps.